-When considering candidates for directors, the Nominating Committee takes into account a number of factors, including the following:
+When considering candidates for directors, the Governance and Nominating Committee takes into account a number of factors, including the following:

-- judgment, skill, integrity and reputation; - whether the candidate has relevant business experience; - whether the candidate has achieved a high level of professional accomplishment; - independence from management under both Nasdaq and Securities and Exchange Commission definitions; - existing commitments to other businesses; - potential conflicts of interest with other pursuits; - corporate governance background and experience; - financial and accounting background that would permit the candidate to serve effectively on the Audit Committee; - age, gender, and ethnic background; and - size, composition, and experience of the existing Board of Directors.
+- judgment, skill, integrity and reputation; - whether the candidate has relevant business experience; - whether the candidate has achieved a high level of professional accomplishment; - independence from management under both Nasdaq and Securities and Exchange Commission definitions; - existing commitments to other businesses; - potential conflicts of interest with other pursuits; - corporate governance background and experience; - financial and accounting background that would permit the candidate to serve effectively on the Audit Committee: - age, gender, and ethnic background; and - size, composition, and experience of the existing Board of Directors.

 The committee will also consider candidates for directors suggested by stockholders using the same considerations.
-Stockholders wishing to suggest a candidate for director should write to Nominating Committee, Utah Medical Products, Inc., 7043 South 300 West, Midvale, UT 84047 and include:
+Stockholders wishing to suggest a candidate for director should write to Governance and Nominating Committee, Utah Medical Products, Inc., 7043 South 300 West, Midvale, UT 84047 and include:

-- a statement that the writer is a stockholder and is proposing a candidate for consideration by the committee; - the name of and contact information for the candidate; - a statement that the candidate is willing to be considered and would serve as a director if elected; - a statement of the candidate's business and educational experience preferably in the form of a resume or curriculum vitae; - information regarding each of the factors identified above, other than facts regarding the existing Board of Directors, that would enable the committee to evaluate the candidate; - a statement detailing any relationship between the candidate and any customer, supplier, or competitor of the Company; - detailed information about any relationship or understanding between the stockholder and the proposed candidate; and - confirmation of the candidate's willingness to sign the Company's code of ethics and other restrictive covenants, and abide by all applicable laws and regulations.
+- a statement that the writer is a stockholder and is proposing a candidate for consideration by the committee; - the name of and contact information for the candidate; - a statement that the candidate is willing to be considered and would serve as a director if elected; - a statement of the candidate's business and educational experience preferably in the form of a resume or curriculum vitae;

+• confirmation of the candidate's willingness to sign the Company's code of ethics and other restrictive covenants, and abide by all applicable laws and regulations.